 These skeleton prism sights are so small that they can be fitted on a pistol also and then you can ask the mugger where exactly does he want the shot to go... if he wasn't sensible enough to run away already.

-For moving targets, a clay thrower is a ton of fun: https://www.basspro.com/shop/en/champion-traps-highfly-string-release-trap and there are no shortage of places to go and practise, without joining a club, since contrary to what the Doomers are saying, Europe is actually reforesting/rewilding: https://ec.europa.eu/jrc/en/publication/eur-scientific-and-technical-research-reports/agricultural-land-abandonment-eu-within-2015-2030
+For moving targets, a clay thrower is a ton of fun: https://www.basspro.com/shop/en/champion-traps-highfly-string-release-trap and there are no shortage of places to go and practise, without joining a club, since contrary to what the Doomers are saying, Europe and North America are actually reforesting/rewilding: https://ec.europa.eu/jrc/en/publication/eur-scientific-and-technical-research-reports/agricultural-land-abandonment-eu-within-2015-2030

 A problem with shooting clays with blackpowder, is that you cannot always see whether you hit the clay, due to the smoke.
 (Actually, you just need to step to the side, to get out of a lingering puff of smoke.
 It feels like the whole world disappears in the murk, but it is really just in front of your head).
 Whether you hit the clay or not though, it is the same amount of fun!